ebadr761/mma-tracker/SETUP.md

 # Quick Setup Guide

 This guide will get you up and running in 10 minutes!
+Even if this project isn't deployed to a website yet you can test it out yourself!
+Just use the free MongoDB cluster option!!!

 ## 1. Prerequisites Check